yashsharma127/Hoster/README.md

-# Hoster-Backend
+# Hoster

-Full Backend setup for Hosing website, using AWS services, express, socker.io, redis and Node.js
+Full setup for a Hosing website, using AWS services, express, socker.io, redis and Node.js in backend and Next.js in frontend

 ## Architecture
 - To be continued